SumiSastri/dev-blogs/docs/github-repo-management/part2-creating-updating-merging-branches.md

 ## Version control workflows

+Working on files

+Changes made - changes untracked if the changes not saved Changes saved and staged - changes tracked
+Staged files saved into a commit - tracked changes saved Committed files with a push - tracked and saved changes transfered to the repository

 **Create a branch**
 Branching off from the main branch created or cloned enables collaborative and parrallel coding for teams